FIVE DECADES OF MUSIC

 The Oz and Ends

-After attending Cornell University in Ithaca, New York, Ozzie formed his first group, a popular college circuit band called The Oz and Ends.
-They toured the eastern college scene for six years, building a devoted following and sharpening his chops as a frontman and keyboardist.
+After Cornell, up in Ithaca, New York, I put together my first real group — a college-circuit band we called The Oz and Ends.
+We worked the eastern college scene for six years, built a devoted little following, and that’s where I cut my teeth as a frontman and a keyboard player.

 1970